-To tear myself away from you, or anything to do with you is nothing short of sinning.
+To tear myself away from you is nothing short of sin.
 Your voice like a single melting marshmallow, like warm custard on the sides of a saucepan: soft, sweet, a mouth hug.
 Only I know how it is to love you and not have you.
 Challenge me with this.
-Show me one other human being subjected to the same penury.
+Show me one other human being subject to the same penury.

 My days are spent inside an adult-sized amniotic sac.
-You are there, you cover me, you feed me, you keep me alive – but I do not live.
-I cannot take you inside me.
-I cannot pull you into my arms.
+You are there, you feed me, you keep me alive – but I do not live.
+I cannot take you inside.
+I cannot pull you to me.
 And each time I reach for your face, your beauty scalds my hands.
 But I would kiss you even if you were a volcano.
 I would kiss your knees and take blisters home on my lips.
 Anything for you, anything.
 I am ugly but my passion is immaculate.
 I desire you in a way that makes the gods jealous.
 It terrifies me.
 Love does not give you courage.
 Try loving a woman who can never be yours.
 Tell me how bold it makes you.

 I would have gladly been your Prometheus had I only understood what it was I had stolen.
 The fire that is your body?
 The flame of your hair?
 The embers that gleam from the edges of your smile?
 All that and more?
 I stole heat.
 I stole warmth and I would do it again, except, they will not call it stealing, this time, Helen.
 Show me a man who takes what is his and is called a thief.